2023 George Washington Symposium

 H. W. Brands, Ph.D.

-H. W. Brands is the Jack S. Blanton Sr. Chair in History.
+H. W. Brands is the Jack S. Blanton Sr. Chair in History at the University of Texas at Austin.
 He writes on American history and politics, with books including The Last Campaign, Our First Civil War and The Zealot and the Emancipator.
 Several of his books have been bestsellers; two, Traitor to His Class and The First American, were finalists for the Pulitzer Prize.
 He lectures frequently on historical and current events and can be seen and heard on national and international television and radio.
 He publishes history-themed poetry on Twitter and “A User’s Guide to History” on Substack.

 Richard Brookhiser is the author of numerous biographies, including Founding Father: Rediscovering George Washington; Alexander Hamilton, American; and Founders' Son: A Life of Abraham Lincoln.
 He has hosted two films by Michael Pack for PBS.
 He received an honorary degree from George Washington College and a National Humanities Medal.
 He is a senior editor of National Review and a columnist for American History. (photo copyright Laura Heimert)

 Robert Costa is the Chief Election & Campaign correspondent for CBS News, where he covers national politics and American democracy.
 Before joining CBS News, Costa and Bob Woodward co-wrote "Peril."
 Previously, Costa was also a national political reporter at The Washington Post and served as the moderator and managing editor of "Washington Week" on PBS.